Rationale and impact

 For all people with primary hyperparathyroidism, the committee agreed that there was no evidence to suggest that surgery modifies cardiovascular disease risk or fracture risk, so these should be assessed in line with NICE guidance.

-The committee noted the limited evidence on long-term outcomes and made a research recommendation.
+The committee noted the limited evidence on long-term outcomes and made a research recommendation on long-term outcomes of different management strategies.

 The recommendations reflect current practice in most NHS centres, so the committee expects little change in practice.